padogrid/padogrid/README.md

 oc exec -it padogrid -- bash
 ```

-If you have a Hazelcast cluster running in the same namespace (project) as PadoGrid, then you can run the `perf_test` app as follows.
+If you have a Hazelcast cluster running in the same namespace (project) as PadoGrid, then you can run the `perf_test` app immediately without any manking changes.

+If they are running in different namespaces, then set the PadoGrid container environment variables as follows before running the the `perf_test` app.

 ```bash
 export NAMESPACE=<Kubernetes namespace/project>